 Follow these tips to keep your cake from sticking to the pan

 - Use homemade pan release.
 Non-stick sprays and shortening can be unreliable and leave a sticky residue on pans.
-Homemade pan release, also known as “cake goop”, is a paste that can be spread on baking pans and prevents baked good from sticking to the pans.
-Goop is easy to make and is absolute magic at releasing cakes from their pans!
-To make Goop, combine equal parts all-purpose flour, vegetable oil and vegetable shortening, and mix them together.
+Homemade pan release, also known as “cake goop”, is a paste that you can spread on baking pans.
+It prevents baked good from sticking to the pans.
+Goop is easy to make and absolute magic at releasing cakes from their pans!

 - Brush pan liberally with pan release.
 Use a pastry brush to evenly and generously brush a thin layer of pan release on the inside surface of the pan.
 Take care to make sure you have coated all the sides, corners and any nooks, crannies or crevices.
-Make sure you don’t grease all the way up to the top of the pan on the sides; only grease as far up as the cake will rise.
+Make sure you don’t grease all the way up to the top of the pan on the sides; only grease as far up as the coffee chocolate cake will rise.

 What is a coffee cake pan?